Gábor Csupó: Early life

-Csupó was born in Budapest, Hungary, in 1952.
+Csupó was born on September 29, 1952, to Jewish parents in Budapest, Hungary.

 Career

-After four years at the Pannónia Filmstúdió animation studios, Csupó emigrated to the West in 1975.
-While working in Sweden he met Arlene Klasky, an American-born animator.
+After four years at the Pannónia Filmstúdió animation studios, Csupó defected to the West in 1975, traveling along with several others, including musician Leslie Mándoki, through a railway tunnel connecting Yugoslavia and Austria.
+While working in Stockholm, Sweden he met Arlene Klasky, an American-born animator.
 The two subsequently started their own company, Klasky Csupo, which produced many popular animated television shows.

-Before starting Klasky Csupo he emigrated to the United States in the late 1970s and began working as an animator for Hanna-Barbera on a few shows such as Casper and the Angels, Scooby and Scrappy-Doo, and The World's Greatest Super Friends.
+Before starting Klasky Csupo he emigrated to the United States in the late 1970s and began working as an animator for Hanna-Barbera on a few shows such as Casper and the Angels, Scooby and Scrappy-Doo, and The World's Greatest SuperFriends.

 Klasky Csupo animated the short cartoons about the Simpson family which appeared on The Tracey Ullman Show (1987–1989) and continued this role on the half-hour adaptation of the characters, entitled The Simpsons, for its first three seasons (1989–1992).
 Csupó was credited as "animation executive producer" and "supervising animation director".
 Klasky Csupo animator and colorist Gyorgyi Peluce conceived the idea of the Simpsons characters having yellow skin, and Marge Simpson having blue hair, opting for something which "didn't look like anything that had come before."
 Csupó liked the idea, although many of the show's producers at production company Gracie Films disapproved.
 He noted "everybody kept saying, 'You can't have people with yellow skin', and I said, 'Why not?'"
 Csupó persuaded the producers and the show's creator Matt Groening to approve of the colors.
 Groening liked the idea, feeling that attempts to re-create human skintone on cartoons always appeared "freakish".
 Groening said of Csupó and Klasky, "What I love about them is their stuff looks like no one else."
 The character design of The Simpsons character Dr. Nick Riviera is based somewhat on Csupó.
 The show's animators mistakenly believed the character's voice actor, Hank Azaria, was impersonating Csupó, but Azaria said the voice was actually a "bad" imitation of Ricky Ricardo from I Love Lucy.